sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Generate UID
 ----------------------------------------

-Below is a sample workflow which contains Generate UID processor in Fire Insights.
+Below is a sample workflow which contains Generate UID processor in Sparkflows.
 It demonstrates usage of Generate UID node to compute UID (Unique Index) value for each row/partition.

 It does the following processing of data: